I learned a lot of useful writing terms while studying for my undergraduate English degree. Admittedly, I’ve forgotten most of them.

 Dysphemism: Using harsher language than necessary, often to offend or shock.

 There are several types of dysphemism, and they cover just about every type of insult or derogatory comment imaginable.
-Referring to someone as an animal (pig, bitch, etc.) is dysphemistic.
+Referring to someone as an animal (pig, bitch, old bat, etc.) is dysphemistic.
 Same goes for racial and homophobic slurs.

 Epizeuxis: Repetition of a word/phrase in immediate succession for emphasis.